wyliedavid1984/budgetApp/README.md

 ### NPM

-I used npm to install the following dependencies mongoose, morgan, and express.
+I used npm to install the following dependencies mongoose, morgan, compression, and express.

 #### **Mongoose**

 I used this to query data from our mongo data base.
-I also used it to create a schema as well as methods for the schema to help with total duration of the workout (combining all the exercises in the workout).
+I also used it to create a schema.

 #### **Express**

 Express made coding this application much easier.
 I made use of the express function through a variable named route.
 It helped to reduce the amount of code needed to make requests and responses.
 I built routes and stored them in the routes files.
 I used the express router function to make it easier to set up the requests.

+#### **Morgan**

+Morgan was just used for our terminal to add a little color and make the readability of the back end console log just a little easier to read

+#### **Compression**

+Compression helped with compressing down bigger js files.
+It takes all the code and help to minify it.

 ## HTML